The Adventures of Sherlock Holmes and Dr. Watson: Production

+The script was written by Julius Dunsky and Valery Frid on their own initiative.
+Igor Maslennikov was not a big fan of Conan Doyle's work, but he liked the idea of a future TV movie.
+In addition, there was an interesting juxtaposition of characters in the script Sherlock Holmes and Dr. Watson, which was supposed to attract the viewer and what, according to the director, previous film adaptations lacked.

 Unlike some of their Western counterparts, the films are very close to the literary source.
 Some of the departures include Holmes' easy-going and humorous demeanor, as well as comic relief provided by some of the characters (most notably that of Sir Henry Baskerville and his butler Barrymore in The Hound of the Baskervilles episode).